davjhan/paper-trader-game/README.md

 1. Update the project name in `package.json`
 2. Update the page title in index.html
-3. Do `yalc link davjhan-core` to link davjhan-core common resources.
+3. Do `yalc link davjhan-core` then `yalc update` to link davjhan-core common resources.
 3. `npx npm-check-updates -u` to upgrade dependencies to latest.

 # Running